Seattle's Child

 Parking/Fees: Parking is free

-Best For: Babies in carriers, energetic preschoolers and older kids; Leashed dogs are welcome
+Best for: Babies in carriers, energetic preschoolers and older kids; Leashed dogs are welcome

 Additional Information: The park does not have any trail signs so you may want to print or download a trail map in advance.

-Hike #6 – Mount Rainier – Nisqually Vista Trail
+Hike #6Ā – Mount Rainier āĀ Nisqually Vista Trail

-The Nisqually Vista Trail affords spectacular views of our crown jewel of mountains in the Northwest – Mount Rainier.
-The only catch, of course, is that it’s about two hour drive to get to the park from Seattle, so if this is a day trip, you need to be prepared for a long day of travel.
+The Nisqually Vista Trail affords spectacular views of our crown jewel of mountains in the Northwest –Ā Mount Rainier.
+The only catch, of course, is that itās about two-hour drive to get to the park from Seattle, so if this is a day trip, you need to be prepared for a long day of travel.

 This path is fully paved up to the overlook.
 The trail starts with a climb up stone stairs to the asphalt path above.
 Ambitious hikers can carry their stroller up the stairs for use on the path.
 Head in either direction to start walking among the loop trail.

-The farthest point provides the best and final viewpoint with signage describing the Nisqually Glacier which has receded greatly in recent years.
-On foggy days, you’ll be able to walk amidst the clouds.
-Cloud cover can be disappointing but patience pay off as morning clouds often dissipate by afternoon.
-Fairy Pond will entice young hikers and if you are lucky, there may still be a few wildflowers to be spotted.
+The farthest point provides the best and final viewpoint with signage describing the Nisqually Glacier, which has significantly receded in recent years.
+On foggy days, youāll be able to walk amidst the clouds.
+Cloud cover can be disappointing, but patience pays off as morning clouds often dissipate by afternoon.
+Fairy Pond will entice young hikers; if you are lucky, there may still be a few wildflowers to be spotted if you go in the summer or fall.

 Distance: 1.2 miles round-trip, 200 feet elevation